There is a compulsory uniform, available from Forrest Casuals in Loughton.

 Settling in Period

-Parent/guardians are encouraged to bring their child along to the school prior to their start date for 2 settling in visits (1 and a half hours long) to meet their appointed key person and spend time in their new surroundings.
+Parent/guardians are encouraged to bring their child along to the school prior to their start date for one settling in visit (1 hour long) to meet their appointed key person and spend time in their new surroundings.
 This allows the child to become familiar with the routine and get to know the staff and children in their appointed class.